ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/07-summary-analysis.md

 Therefore, all sorting algorithms that can only compare adjacent elements (or swap adjacent elements) are doomed to be quadratic in the worst case.
 This includes the algorithms we have presented so far, and numerous other.

-In [Chapter @sec:sorting-divide-and-conquer] we will present sorting algorithms that are significantly better than these three under typical conditions.
+In [Chapter @sec:sorting-part-2] we will present sorting algorithms that are significantly better than these three under typical conditions.
 How can they circumvent the quadratic behaviour?
 -- They compare and swap non-adjacent elements (and they do it in a smart way).